soxofaan/github-actions-sphinx2ghpages/README.md

 See https://soxofaan.github.io/github-actions-sphinx2ghpages/.

-Yep, that's Sphinx documentation built with the GitHub Actions workflow it documents.
+Yep, that's Sphinx documentation built by the GitHub Actions workflow it is documenting.
 Hashtag recursion alert!